In the deep watches of the night, prayers are heard. The veil is thin. Note that word “watches”: it reminds one of a watchtower.

 For ninety percent of those who hallucinate, the illusions are terrifying.
 “They can include ghosts or cat- or alien-like creatures, and their actions can be as innocuous as simply approaching them or as nefarious as molesting or trying to kill them,” said the news network.

-Of course, too, Jalal—who himself suffers sleep paralysis about twice a year and has since age 19—sees it all as the subconscious swarming into visions and dreams, thought bombarding the body with signals to move but the body unable to respond to such feedback.
-His theory, in short, is “that your brain says, ‘to hell with it’ and concocts a story it thinks your body must be facing to be experiencing such bizarre symptoms,” said the network.
+Of course, too, Jalal—who suffers sleep paralysis about twice a year and has since that initial episode at age 19—sees it all as the subconscious swarming into visions and dreams, thoughts bombarding the body as it tries to move but is unable to respond to mental directions.

 Yes, how scientists see it.
 And such factors can figure in.